 As on May,2017, 35.6 million Americans will use a voice-activated assistant device at least once a month, which is 128.9% than last year."

-With Voice Assistants being enabled by AI and machine learning algorithms, we are soon to evidence Iron Movie kind of stuff: where you can talk to every home appliance, like a TV, refrigerator, thermostats, washing machines, coffee machines, bulbs, door locks, routers, house security mechanisms, and so on, and get the work done.
+With Voice Assistants being enabled by AI and machine learning algorithms, we are soon to develop Iron Man kind of stuff: where you can talk to every home appliance, like a TV, refrigerator, thermostats, washing machines, coffee machines, bulbs, door locks, routers, house security mechanisms, and so on, and get the work done.
 This is already happening!
 With raises in IoT, we already see major players in home appliances getting their devices paired with voice assistants.
 Here is a short list of some interesting works:

 - Whirlpool has made most of its appliances smart enough by enabling users to instruct the devices through voice either through google voice assistant or Alexa.